 Virtual Event Platforms

 If your organization has an Office 365 subscription or uses G Suite, the live event programs built into those ecosystems may seem like an attractive option.

-MS Teams Live Events are essentially fancy MS Teams meetings.
+MS Teams Live Events are essentially fancy MS Teams meetings that can host up to 10,000 attendees and last up to 4 hours.
 These meetings are meant for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily to view the content shared by a host.
 When you choose a public event (the viewers do not need to be part of your organization) you can opt-in to receive an attendee engagement report and enable Q&A functionality.

 There are also dedicated virtual event and webinar platforms that offer a bit more in terms of marketing assets, but generally have an extra cost associated with them.

 Cisco WebEx is a virtual event platform offering integrated video, audio, and content sharing.
 It allows users to easily join and record online meetings and share files.
 It even comes with built-in intelligence to detect background noises – something that’s key for those working from home.

 GoToWebinar is another virtual event platform.
 It allows users to share recordings, send automated emails to attendees, share files, and live chat with members of the audience.
 It also allows audience members to join the discussion, ask live questions and answer polls during the presentation.